 Cloud Storage Manager has queried through its own internal database to find the Blobs that contain the text I typed in the search box.

-We can see here that there are two Azure Blobs that contain that text.
+We can see here that there are two Azure Blobs that we searched for that contain that text.

 You also have the option to export the search results directly to CSV.

 Now that Cloud Storage Manager has returned the search results, you can see the locations where that Blob resides.